gregecmaregec/gregecmaregec.github.io/_projects/cb3.md

-Bonus: the JS effect on the [front page](https://gregormihelac.com/cb-application) of my applciation.
+Bonus: the JS effect on the [front page](https://gregormihelac.com/cb-application) of my application.
 You may use it as you wish under the conditions of the [MIT License](https://github.com/gregecmaregec/gregecmaregec.github.io/blob/master/LICENSE)

 <br>